Privacy choices

 What the Hue Codex color difference calculator does

-The Hue Codex color difference calculator compares two HEX colors and shows several signals at once: Delta E 76, OKLab distance, contrast ratio, and a readability badge.
-A split preview makes the visual comparison easy to scan while the report gives copy-ready numbers for documentation.
+The Hue Codex color difference calculator compares two concrete CSS colors and shows several signals at once: Delta E 76, OKLab distance, contrast ratio, and readability context.
+A split preview preserves source alpha and makes the visual comparison easy to scan while the report gives copy-ready numbers for documentation.

 This is useful when colors look close, when a palette has near-duplicates, when a brand color changed, or when a team needs to document whether two swatches are meaningfully different.